 - At milepost 56 is Yukon River Camp.
 It’s 137 miles north of Fairbanks.
 Yukon River offers gas, a cafe, and limited lodging.
 It’s open only from mid-May to mid-September.

 - At milepost 175 is Coldfoot Camp.
 We love this place.
 It’s 256 miles north of Fairbanks, with gas, a cafe with great food, and a motel.
 Here you can also take a scenic flight over the Brooks Range or a trip to the Gates of the Arctic National Park.
 It’s also where you can find the Arctic Interagency Visitor Center, where you can learn much about the area.
 Plan some activities in Coldfoot Camp.

 - At milepost 186 is the turnoff for Wiseman.
-It’s a fantastic charming village from the Gold Rush times.
-Pictures and details we put in this separate post about the remote Arctic town of Wiseman.
+It’s a fantastic charming village from the Gold Rush times—pictures and details we put in this separate post about the remote Arctic town of Wiseman.
 But you won’t find any services here except for two lodges.

 - At milepost 414 is Deadhorse, which is “company town,” is amid the Prudhoe Bay oilfield and boasts a non-permanent population of 2,000-3,000 employees of the various oil operations.
 The Dalton Highway ends just a few miles before the Arctic Ocean, and only private, restricted roads extend to the ocean.
 You will find three gas stations, some lodgings, one store, and some hotel restaurants.

 If you do not want to set off on the Dalton Highway on your own but dream of crossing the Arctic Circle and seeing at least a piece of this highly picturesque route, consider one of the following organized tours.